CZ-NIC/knot-resolver/daemon/bindings/net_tlssrv.rst

 .. function:: net.tls([cert_path], [key_path])

-   Get/set path to a server TLS certificate and private key for DNS/TLS.
+   Get/set path to a server TLS certificate and private key for DNS-over-TLS and DNS-over-HTTPS (doesn't apply to legacy `doh` handled by http module).

    Example output: